zmiguel2011/PFL-TP1/README.md

 ### End of game

-The game only ends when a Player's piece reaches the Players goal, for example when a `green` piece reaches `greenGoal`.
-In order to verify this we check the corners of the board correspondant to each Player's goal for the Player's piece.
+The game only ends when a Player's piece reaches the Player's goal, for example when a `green` piece reaches `greenGoal`.
+In order to verify this, we check the corners of the board correspondant to each Player's goal for the Player's piece.
 We do this using the `game_over/2` predicate, which takes as an argument the `game_state` and returns the `Winner`.
 The predicate also prints the "Game Over" message.

 ```prolog
 game_over(gamestate(Board, Winner), Winner):-